-We would all wish that our PCs worked perfect because it would definitely save us a lot of time and money.
-However, a complex machine such as a computer running Windows 10 is definitely fragile and imagining a PC with zero errors is impossible.
+We would all wish that our PCs worked perfectly because it would definitely save us a lot of time and money.
+However, a complex machine such as a computer running Windows 10 is definitely fragile, and imagining a PC with zero errors is impossible.
 On the other hand, it’s the users who are to blame for certain issues and they are caused by installing certain apps, etc.

-However, a lot of errors occur when even the slightest of settings on your Windows PC are misconfigured.
+However, a lot of errors occur when even the slightest of settings on your Windows PC is misconfigured.
 Microphone issues occur rarely but they can be quite annoying, especially if they are important for your gaming, or attending online interviews and webinars.
 Let’s see how to solve this particular issue.

-Microphone Automatically Re-Adjusts Itself
+Microphone Automatically re-adjusts Itself

 This particular issue usually occurs on Windows 10 PCs but it’s not unique to this particular OS.
-There are several reasons for why this occurs but this is definitely a issue in need of fixing, especially if you depend on your microphone for your job or if you want to stay in touch with your friends and family.
+There are several reasons why this occurs but this is definitely an issue in need of fixing, especially if you depend on your microphone for your job or if you want to stay in touch with your friends and family.

-This problem is appears with both internal and external microphones so it doesn’t matter if you are using a laptop or a computer.
+This problem appears with both internal and external microphones so it doesn’t matter if you are using a laptop or a computer.
 Check out our solutions below!

 Solution 1: Dealing With Malware

 In a majority of similar cases, the problem was caused by malicious software that existed on your computer and it was interfering with your microphone.
 There is a good way to deal with this malware and fix the issue permanently.

 - Open your Task Manager by using the Ctrl + Shift + Esc key combination.

 - Navigate to the Details tab and align your processes in alphabetical order.